mhli14/ada-pandalysts/datastory.md

 When we account for that presence and instead opt to compare the average revenue earned per language, the results are drastically different.

 We see that extinct or endangered languages, or the languages whose countries of origins aren't major movie producers now predimonate.
-Ye Old English, Assyrian (modern Syriac - Aramaic) and Amharic (one of the prominent languages of Ethiopia) are the top three runners, while Pawnee (A Native Aemrican language) and Nepali are in hot pursuit.
+Ye Old English, Croatian, Icelandic, Tibetan and Gaelic are the top five runners.

+[insert Top 5 Average Revenue Languages Plot]

 A possible explanation is that these languages could feature rarely, but in big budget movies.
 For example: the Old English language is present in movies Beowulf and The Lord of the Rings: The Two Towers.